I plan to put up a number of interesting algorithms on this site, the first of which is the correct way to do mortgage calculations.

 Ever wonder where you spend your time and money?
-Me too, so I wrote a Ruby program to keep track of things.
+Me too, so I wrote Ruby and Python programs to keep track of things.
 It requires a data file, which takes some time to construct, but little effort to maintain.
 There is a Driver file, a Class file, a Partial data file, and a Partial output file.
+And here is a combined driver and class file in Python.
 I call this program 'lv' for Life Value.

 My books, How Things Mathematical Work and In Your Head, are available from Amazon.

 To comment or report errors in my code, you can reach me here.